akebichi/StockPrediction/README.md

 # StockPrediction
-a ML approach to preedicting stocks based on financial metrics
+A ML approach to predicting stocks based on financial metrics